mauriciabad/diy-multideck-website/content/others/home.md

 Board games are generally not protected intellectual property.
 What is usually protected with copyright, are the assets they use, like: cards, tokens, boards or rulebooks.
 Some game mechanics may be patented, but it's very rare.

-Explaining how to play a board game is legal, as long as you don't use copyrighted material to do so.
+Explaining how to play a board game is legal, as long as you don't use copyrighted material without permission to do so.

 About the trademarks; in this case, using other board games names and logos is fare use because it's "Informational use", also called "editorial use".